What does Ethelbert mean?

 Ethelbert is a rare given name for men.
 Ethelbert is an equivalently rare last name too for both adults and children.
 (2000 U.S. Census)

 Below is a charted analysis of the usage of Ethelbert and related names.
 Adalberto, Adelbert, Al, Albert (#436 a year ago), Alberto (#513), Allie, Bert, Bertie, Delbert and Elbert are the popular varying forms of Ethelbert (#unlisted).
-These boy names reached the top of their popularity during 1880-1889 and have become significantly less popular since, with forms such as Albert, Bert, Bertie, Delbert and Elbert falling out of fashion.
+These boy names reached the top of their popularity during the years 1880-1889 (usage of 0.5663%) and have become significantly less popular since (usage 0.1051%, down 81.4%), with forms such as Albert, Bert, Bertie, Delbert and Elbert falling out of fashion.
 Alberto (#513) is the most fashionable boy name in this list.
 (Top 1000 Baby Names Statistics, 2014)